Chinna Jeeyar

-Chinna Jeeyar (born 3 November 1956), more formally known as Sri Tridandi Srimannarayana Ramanuja Chinna Jeeyar Swami, is an Indian religious guru and yogi ascetic known for his spiritual discourses on Sri Vaishnavism.
-He subscribes to Thenkalai tradition of Sri Vaishnavism.
-He operates spiritual centers in the US.
+Chinna Jeeyar (born 3 November 1956), more formally known as Sri Tridandi Srimannarayana Ramanuja Chinna Jeeyar Swami, is a Thenkalai Sri Vaishnava Indian religious guru and yogi ascetic known for his spiritual discourses and the propagation of Ramanuja Vishishtadvaita darshana.
+He operates spiritual centers in India and the US.
 He is the designer and planner of the Statue of Equality, a statue dedicated to Ramanujacharya, in Hyderabad, India.
-He is also guiding Telangana State Government in the renovation of Yadadri Temple.
-He is one of the few Jiyars who accept non-brahmin disciples.
+Recently, he has also unveiled the Statue of Union, a 90ft statue of Hanuman, located in Sugar Land, Texas, in the United States.
+He has also guided the Telangana State Government in the renovation of Yadadri Temple.
+He is one of the few Jiyars who accepts disciples irrespective of their castes.

-Jeeyar was trained in the Vaishnava tradition.
-At the age of 23 he took the oath to become an ascetic.
-He has been visiting the United States since 1994, where he taught a large number of people.
-He has also visited London, Singapore, Hong Kong, and Canada, where he performed Yagnas.